bouncethebox-us/scripts/README.md

 # Oversharing and Broad-sharing discovery
-Discovery scripts useful in assessing oversharing, broadsharing, lifecycle before deploying Microsoft 365 Copilot
+Discovery scripts useful in assessing oversharing, broadsharing, lifecycle before deploying Microsoft 365 Copilot.

 **NOTE:** These scripts do not execute properly using Windows Power Shell ISE and require PowerShell Core or PowerShell Desktop to run.

 Unless otherwise noted, all scripts need to be run as ‘Administrator’ (local admin) from a PowerShell Core or PowerShell Desktop.

 ## Order of Operations
+Execute these scripts in the order they are numbered and appear below.

-### STEP 00: Environment Prep: Part00_Env_Prep_PnP_InteractiveLogin.ps1
+### Environment Prep: **Part00_Env_Prep_PnP_InteractiveLogin.ps1**
 This PowerShell script is designed to automate the creation of an Azure Entra ID (formerly Azure AD) Application Registration for use with interactive login scenarios—specifically for scripts that require enumerating web role assignments and similar tasks.
 #### Purpose
 - Creates an Application Registration in Microsoft Entra ID (Azure AD).